-Please note: The information displayed here is current as of Sunday, June 24, 2018, but the official Course Catalog should be used for all official planning.
+Please note: The information displayed here is current as of Thursday, February 21, 2019, but the official Course Catalog should be used for all official planning.

-This catalog was created on Sunday, June 24, 2018.
+This catalog was created on Thursday, February 21, 2019.

 As centers of research and education, and as repositories for cultural heritage, museums play an important role in our society.
 The museum studies interdisciplinary area provides students with a structure through which to learn about museums as a complement to both their major and the liberal arts as a whole.
 In addition, museums and related institutions provide career opportunities that take full advantage of a liberal arts degree.
 Museum professionals must be able to gain expertise in diverse areas, they must enjoy both independent research and interaction with the public, they must be both creative and analytical, and they must be able to operate within (and even to run) complex and often under-funded organizations.